logancyang/blog-learning-automata/_posts/2020-06-29-python-basics.md

 ### Design generic and flexible functions

-Comparing the following two versions of a function
+Compare the following two versions of a function

 ```py
 # VERSION 1